4.4 Responding to concerns about a child

 Professionals in all organisations should be sufficiently knowledgeable and competent to contact local authority children's social care or the police about their concerns directly and to complete the appropriate referral form.
 Where advice is required, professionals should feel comfortable contacting their local authority children’s social care or Multi-Agency Safeguarding Hub (if one exists in the area) to discuss the case.

-If it appears that the child is suffering, or likely to suffer, significant harm, a formal referral to local authority children's social care, the police or emergency services (for any urgent medical treatment) must not be delayed by the need for consultation with management or the designated safeguarding professional lead, or the completion of an assessment.
+If it appears that the child is suffering, or likely to suffer, significant harm, a formal referral to local authority children's social care, the police or emergency services (for any urgent medical treatment) must not be delayed by the need for consultation with management or the designated safeguarding practitioner lead, or the completion of an assessment.

 Responsibilities of professionals